Creative Writing Concentration

 Program Application Requirements

 To be considered for admission, students must submit an application to Monmouth University along with a $50 application fee, and provide the following:

 - Possession of a baccalaureate degree with a minimum 2.75 overall GPA, fifteen or more credits in literature or a related field, and at least one course in creative writing is strongly recommended.

 - An application essay of 1,000 words describing your interest in creative writing, what you hope to accomplish in the M.A. program, and how you think the program will fit into your academic and career goals.

-- A brief creative writing sample: four to five pages of poetry, fiction, creative non-fiction, or drama writing.
+- A brief creative writing sample: 15 – 20 pages of poetry, fiction, or creative non-fiction.

 - Two letters of recommendation.
 Letters from current or former professors recommended; if these are unavailable, letters may be sought from current colleagues, or a current or recent supervisor.

 Immersed in English Studies

 Alex Gilvarry’s favorite class is his Graduate Seminar in Fiction because the novels and short stories studied investigate elusive narrative techniques like consciousness and heartbreak.
 His research has taken him to the old Continental hotel in Vietnam where his latest novel, Eastman Was Here (Viking, 2017), is set.

 Monmouth University’s Center for the Arts Visiting Writers Series brings the most celebrated poets and authors from around the world and our own back yard to the University’s historic the Great Hall.
 With our Visiting Writers Series, we hope the audience will experience a renewed sense of their relationship to poetry and fiction, to language, and to be moved emotionally by that writer’s representation of what it means to be a human being, whether that experience is one of joy, celebration, longing, or sorrow.